Join us as a non-violent accompanier as part of the EAPPI program.

 In 2002 they established the Ecumenical Accompaniment Program in Palestine and Israel (EAPPI).
 Their vision was a just peace, where all people in Palestine and Israel could live with freedom, dignity and security based on international law and human rights.

-Since the program was established, more than 1,800 international volunteers from 20+ countries have served as Ecumenical Accompaniers.
+Since the program was established, more than 1,800 people from 20+ countries have served as Ecumenical Accompaniers.
 EAPPI has more human rights monitors on the ground than any other organisation in Palestine and Israel.
 And we’re making a difference.

 By deploying as an Ecumenical Accompanier, you’ll be joining an international Christian network standing in solidarity with people of all faiths.
-While EAPPI is run by the World Council of Churches, please note that you do not need to be a Christian to take part in the program.
+While EAPPI is run by the World Council of Churches, EAPPI is an inclusive program that welcomes people of all faiths and backgrounds to apply.

 EAPPI is a World Council of Churches program, and national chapters worldwide work in partnership with the World Council of Churches to implement it.

-In Australia, EAPPI is managed by Act for Peace (the international aid agency of the National Council of Churches in Australia).
+In Australia, EAPPI is managed by Act for Peace (the international humanitarian agency of the National Council of Churches in Australia).

 The EAPPI blog shares eyewitness reports, personal stories, photos and videos directly from Ecumenical Accompaniers in Jerusalem and the West Bank.